Understanding Risk Forum 2014: Disaster Risk Assessment Capacity Building and Community Building

 Partnerships and Coordination

-The project has been implemented through a close coordination between the Understanding Risk Planning team, the WB regional DRM teams, the GFDRR Brussels team and the EU (both relevant delegations and headquarters) involved in the event.
+The project was implemented through a close coordination between the Understanding Risk Planning team, the World Bank regional DRM teams, the GFDRR Brussels team and the EU (both relevant delegations and headquarters) involved in the event.